Learned-Database Systems Security: Learned-Database Systems Security Survey

-In this section, we apply our framework from Section~\ref{sec:framework} to several prominent classes of learned systems.
-Figure~\ref{fig:methodology} illustrates this methodology, and Table~\ref{tab:systems} summarizes our findings.
-Crucially, we analyze the risk of adversarial ML not in vacuum, but within the context of the system where ML is deployed, and we excluded attacks for which the use of ML did not increase the attack surface.
-Sections~\ref{sec:qo} through~\ref{sec:last} discuss our considerations in reporting these results for 5 specific learned-system types.
-For brevity, we report other results directly in tabular form.
-In Section~\ref{sec:systemsdisc}, we discuss these results.
+Next, we want to apply the framework to several prominent classes of learned components in database systems.
+Figure~\ref{fig:methodology} illustrates our methodology, and Table~\ref{tab:systems} summarizes the findings.
+Crucially, we analyze the risk of adversarial ML not in vacuum, but within the context of the system where the ML models are deployed, and we exclude attacks for which the use of ML does not increase the attack surface.